St. Clair Avenue (E.101 to E. 156 Street)

 In line with our commitment to Vision Zero, we are working to end crashes that result in fatal and serious injuries.
 This project is rooted in safety.
 This project will:

-- Designing the street for safe vehicle speeds
+- Design the street for safe vehicle speeds, using traffic calming tools including:

-- Adding and improving pedestrian infrastructure like raised crosswalks and pedestrian refuge islands
+- Pedestrian infrastructure like raised crosswalks and pedestrian refuge islands

-We will implement safety tools proven to reduce the types of crashes seen on St. Clair.
-You can review the conceptual plans below, which include a road diet, separated bike lanes, pedestrian refuge islands, a center-running turn lane, raised crosswalks, and more.
+We are working to design and implement safety tools proven to reduce the types of crashes seen on St. Clair.
+You can review the conceptual plans below.

 Studies show us that a "road diet", where we remove extra vehicle lanes, can reduce crashes by 19-47%.
 Fewer crashes means our neighbors can safely travel to where they need to go.